inhohong/inhohong.github.io/_pages/research-interest.md

 Research interest
 ------
 * Social mobilization
-* Modeling universal patterns in cities
+* Future of work
-* Economic complexity
+* Urban complexity
 * Human mobility models and their application to data
 * Evolution of knowledge structure from bibliographic data